american symphony: other white lies

 experimental novel, in the manner of kathy acker meets maxine hong kingston, forthcoming from CIVIL COPING MECHANISMS PRESS, 2019. shortlisted for the FC2 Innovative Fiction Competition from the University of Alabama Press, 2018.

-! has disappeared. all that’s left of her is a box of discarded text, until she is rediscovered by a former friend, S. in this eviscerating portrait (of a portrait), S sets out to build a stage upon which ! might begin her final performance. “what she needed in these last words was not me but a certainty of form, whose illusion of freedom could animate the rich effects she had buried,” S writes. imagined narrative meets archival resurrection as S sifts through !’s remains to preserve the last words of a girl as daring as she was obscure. !’s diary entries and (un)published works marry S’s retro-speculative observations, until author and alleged editor merge in infelicitous union, bringing to doubt the possibilities of Truth, confession, and melancholic recuperation.
+S has disappeared. all that’s left of her is a box of discarded text, until she is rediscovered by a former friend, SYT. in this eviscerating portrait (of a portrait), SYT sets out to build a stage upon which S might begin her final performance. “what she needed in these last words was not me but a certainty of form, whose illusion of freedom could animate the rich effects she had buried,” SYT writes. imagined narrative meets archival resurrection as SYT sifts through S’s remains to preserve the last words of a girl as daring as she was obscure.
+S’s diary entries and (un)published works marry SYT’s retro-speculative observations, until author and alleged editor merge in infelicitous union, bringing to doubt the possibilities of truth, confession, and melancholic recuperation.

 toni morrison wrote, in her 1993 nobel prize speech, that “language alone protects us from the scariness of things with no names. language alone is meditation...narrative is radical, creating us at the very moment it is being created.” i began this project with the desire of exploring the inscrutable self, created and creating—the racialized author and her body/text—which line the scopophilic corridor of the “confessional.” this reflective distortion appealed to me, as a writer influenced by fanon’s phenomenological practice (the “lived experience”), the feminist act of naming, and the minoritarian strategy of representation through personal exposure. all of these narrative traditions, arising from oppressed communities looking for means of discursive resistance, find their expression, in part, through the confessional, which brings audience and author in intimate consort through the first person. but i also began this project wary of the ways in which such confession, true or not, wrought a radical vulnerability upon the racially-marked speaker which, at best, turned her into an object of literary study, at worse, an ethnographic project, and often, both. there is much academic work done on the ways in which the privilege of the confessional—the privilege of individuality, as it were—is unafforded to the racially-marked author, whose autobiographical burden turns her into her text, and that text into a space of ethnic authenticity for the probing white gaze. so the question became not just how i could see myself, but how one might also protect the body of a racially-marked author—provisionally, my body—which is already vulnerable, inscrutable, and punished, from being further exploited on the page.